sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 Hi!
-I am an incoming postdoc at Stanford working with Prof. Tatsu Hashimoto and Prof. Percy Liang.
-Recently, I finished my PhD at MIT, where I was fortunate to be advised by [Prof. Aleksander Mądry](https://madrylab.csail.mit.edu/).
+I am a postdoc at Stanford working with Prof. Tatsu Hashimoto, Prof. Percy Liang, and Prof. James Zou.
+I received my PhD from MIT, where I was fortunate to be advised by [Prof. Aleksander Mądry](https://madrylab.csail.mit.edu/).

 I'm currently interested in understanding and improving machine learning (ML) methodology